Signs, Symptoms, Disorders We Treat + More

 Post-traumatic stress disorder and trauma

 There are certain situations that an individual may go through that could result in Deep distress.
-Such circumstances include rape, war, loss of a child, torture, among others.
+This would involve any event that could be very traumatic for that person.
 The effects are both short and long-term, and some individuals may have a problem moving on from the traumatic situation.
 The result could be physical and mental issues which may require the intervention of a therapist.

 Issues surrounding relationships